 From a quantitative point of view, the study will look at expected economic effects of TTIP as already presented by the CEPR (2013) study.
 In addition, the HR analysis will base itself on the additional social quantitative analysis.
 These results will show - at the aggregate and at sector level - how TTIP could impact the EU and US.
 These combined results will provide the first step of looking into potential HR effects of the TTIP agreement - focusing on those human rights prioritised in Step 1.
-Here we should note that the depth of the HR analysis will 'suffer' to some extent from the mismatch between results from the economic impact assessment of the TTIP - which are mostly presented at EU level - and the source of HR issues, which are national.
+Here we should note that the depth of the HR analysis will be limited due to the mismatch between results from the economic impact assessment of the TTIP - which are mostly presented at EU level - and the source of many HR issues, which are national, notwithstanding the fact that the fundamental rights charter has the same legal value as the European Union treaties.
 Concretely, HR are defined at a nation state level (i.e. EU Member State level) but the CGE results of CEPR (2013) do not split out the expected economic impact per EU Member State.
 This is a mismatch that will mean that the HR analysis of the TTIP may have to be conducted at the aggregate EU level.